Traveling to Italy during Covid-19: What you need to know before you go | NewsChannel 3-12

 The entire country was designated red and orange over the holiday period, turning yellow on January 7 for the first time since December 23.
 Now, regions are back to receiving individual ratings.

-Abruzzo, Liguria, Tuscany, Umbria, and the autonomous provinces of Bolzano and Trento have been designated orange.
-Rising case rates in Umbria put it at risk of turning red.
+Abruzzo, Campania, Emilia Romagna, Liguria, Molise, Tuscany, Umbria, and the autonomous provinces of Bolzano and Trento turned orange on February 21.

-The rest of the country is yellow: Basilicata, Calabria, Campania, Emilia Romagna, Friuli Venezia Giulia, Lazio, Lombardy, Marche, Molise, Piemonte, Puglia, Sardinia, Sicily Valle d’Aosta and Veneto.
+The rest of the country is yellow: Basilicata, Calabria, Friuli Venezia Giulia, Lazio, Lombardy, Marche, Piemonte, Puglia, Sardinia, Sicily, Valle d’Aosta and Veneto.

 The government has also created a “white zone” rating for regions with extremely low risk — where there are under 50 cases per 100,000 inhabitants.
 These areas would be exempt from restrictions.
 Currently, however, no region would qualify.